freiheit-com/fuava_simplebatch/README.md

 ## Changes

+### 0.5.8 (2016-01-06)
+ - Support for providing an (optional) identifier for each processed item, which will be used for logging

 ### 0.5.5 (2015-12-22)
  - Fix: Include more error messages in JSON Log files
  - Polishing: fixed findbugs error in tests